hypervel/hypervel.org/docs/docs/queues.md

 ]);
 ```

 As you can see in the example above, the array of chained jobs may be an array of the job's class names.
 However, you may also provide an array of actual job instances.
-When doing so, Laravel Hyperf will ensure that the job instances are of the same class and have the same property values of the chained jobs dispatched by your application:
+When doing so, Hypervel will ensure that the job instances are of the same class and have the same property values of the chained jobs dispatched by your application:

 ```php
 Bus::assertChained([